- 1. Decide How Hands-On You Want to Be

-For your first rental property, it’s best to buy a single-family home rather than a property with multiple units.
+Another pointer when you’re figuring out how to start buying rental properties?
+Consider buying a single-family home first rather than a multiunit property.
 Having one tenant will decrease the stress and amount of work that goes into managing the property while you try on those new landlord shoes.

-6. Purchase Turnkey Property
+6. Purchase a Turnkey Property

-A turnkey home is a dwelling that is 100% ready to live in.
+A turnkey home is a dwelling that’s 100% ready to live in.
 In other words, it’s all set for a tenant to turn the key and move in their belongings.